lamini-ai/txt2sql-examples/README.md

 3. **Tuned Model**: A model ID returned by Lamini's API that can be used for inference
 4. **Evaluation Results**: JSON file with detailed comparison of generated queries vs. gold standard
 5. **Analysis Report**: Markdown report summarizing the model's performance

-## Customization

-### Custom Generators

-You can create custom generators to adapt to your specific domain needs:

-## Best Practices

-1. **Quality Glossary**: Create a comprehensive glossary that covers all domain-specific terms, schema details, and business logic.
-2. **Diverse Evaluation Set**: Include various query types (SELECT, JOIN, GROUP BY, etc.) that cover all tables and relationships.
-3. **Iterative Improvement**: Analyze failed queries and enhance your generators and glossary accordingly.
-4. **Schema Documentation**: Add detailed schema information to help the model understand table relationships.

-## Troubleshooting

-- **Invalid SQL Generation**: Ensure your glossary covers all domain terms and check schema formatting.
-- **Poor Performance**: Increase the diversity of your generated data or tune for more steps.
-- **Missing Concepts**: Use the analyzer to identify and generate data for uncovered concepts.
-- **Execution Errors**: Verify your SQLite database matches the schema exactly.

-## Acknowledgments

-- This project uses the Bakery dataset from the Spider benchmark collection.
-- Powered by Lamini's Memory Experiment framework.